dhis2/data-visualizer-app/docs/data-visualizer.md

 A dimension refers to the elements that describe the data values in the system.
 There are three main dimensions in the system:

--   **Data**: Includes data elements, indicators and datasets (reporting rates), describing the phenomena or event of the data.
+-   **Data**: Includes data elements, indicators, datasets (reporting rates), event data items, program indicators and calculations, describing the phenomena or event of the data.

+       > **_NOTE:_**
+        For a reporting rate, it will distinguish whether a report is expected but not yet submitted (Showing 0) or if a report is not expected because it's before start or after an end date of any of the data set's metadata like category option or organisation unit (Showing blank).

 <!-- end list -->